curl/curl/docs/libcurl/curl_url_set.md

 The caller does not have to keep *content* around after a successful call as this function copies the content.

 Setting a part to a NULL pointer removes that part's contents from the *CURLU* handle.

-By default, this API only accepts URLs using schemes for protocols that are supported built-in.
-To make libcurl parse URLs generically even for schemes it does not know about, the **CURLU_NON_SUPPORT_SCHEME** flags bit must be set.
-Otherwise, this function returns *CURLUE_UNSUPPORTED_SCHEME* for URL schemes it does not recognize.

 This function has an 8 MB maximum length limit for all provided input strings.
 In the real world, excessively long fields in URLs cause problems even if this